sitaber/missile-mayhem/README.md

 Players receive bonus points for each remaining city.
 Each wave set has an associated bonus point multiple, starting at 1 and increasing to 6 at wave 11.
 A bonus/extra city is rewarded for every 7000 points scored.

 Play continues until all cities have been destroyed and the player has no extra cities banked up.
-If you get a new high score, you will a notice at the end of game play and the ‘Hi-Score’ will be updated, so try to beat your high score!
+If you get a new high score, you will get a notice at the end of game play and the ‘Hi-Score’ will be updated, so try to beat your high score!

 ### Controls
 Use the mouse to potion the targeting reticle on the screen and press `A`, `S`, or `D` to fire an anti-missile from the corresponding tower (from left to right)